Church-Planters to Myanmar

 Sent from: Lighthouse Baptist Church, Horseheads, New York USA

 Peter Judson was originally “Kyaw Kyaw Aung” of Mon State, Myanmar, or old Burma.
 He was raised in Buddhism as all the others in his village near Thaton.
 He, like them, never knew or even questioned that there might be another way.
 But after school, Peter went to Thailand to find work.
 He met a man named Pastor Joseph and, visiting his church, he heard the Gospel of Jesus Christ for the first time.
 He believed the Gospel in his heart and prayed to receive Christ as his personal Saviour.
 It was through Pastor Joseph’s church that he met his wife, Say Say (Ruth), a young lady from the Myanmar Karen tribe, and they were married.
 Serving the Lord together and learning the Scriptures under Pastor Joseph, Peter became a great witness for Christ and loved to win souls for Christ.
 He worked as a translator under two other missionary-pastors while in Mae Sot.

-Jo Jo Aung and Say Say landed in Chicago and immediately were sent by American immigration to the city of Des Moines, Iowa where they settled into their new apartment.
+Peter and Ruth landed in Chicago and immediately were sent by U.S. Immigration to the city of Des Moines, Iowa where they settled into their new apartment.
 Peter has always been a good worker, and soon after settling in Des Moines, he was able to get a good paying job as a fork lift operator.
-They joined the Des Moines Baptist Church and, with the help of their new pastor, established a ministry to the area’s Burmese refugees.
-Jo Jo Aung had learned to be a soul-winner and, together, he and his wife won many to Christ, not must Burmese but all kinds of people, faithfully doing outreach ministries sometimes in the city park and in their own apartment.
+They joined the Des Moines Baptist Church and, with the help of their new pastor, Peter started a ministry to reach other Burmese refugees like themselves.
+Peter and his wife won many to Christ, not must Burmese but all kinds of people, faithfully doing outreach ministries in the city park and in their own apartment.